- Home

 Expert Insight: Switzerland is consistently ranking high in terms of quality of higher education.
 Learn how Switzerland balances excellence in education with practical and work-based learning and read why Switzerland is a popular study destination for students all over the world.

 Switzerland is home to some of the worlds most outstanding universities.
 ETH Zurich (Swiss Federal Institute of Technology) in Zurich is the top choice in Europe for engineering and technology and has been ranked among the top 10 universities in the world over the years.
 Students who choose Zurich benefit from the wide range of cultural activities available in this beautiful German-speaking city.
-The largest university in Switzerland is the University of Zurich.
-It offers a very broad base of academic disciplines and opportunities for extra-curricular activities.
+The largest university in Switzerland is the University of Zurich.it offers a very broad base of academic disciplines and opportunities for extra-curricular activities.
 The University of Geneva is known in particular for its very successful programme in international relations.
 The university is located in a city that's the seat of numerous International Organisations, including the United Nations Organisation, the International Labour Organisation and the European Organisation for Nuclear Research (CERN).

 Swiss universities require a secondary school diploma which is considered as equivalent to the Swiss Matura.
 Language competence in the language of study (German, French or English) is also required.
 For ETH Zurich students from non-EU countries have to sit for an entrance exam, and have to pay an application fee of CHF 150 (approx. USD 165 or EUR 155).
 For the University of Geneva, students are required to show competence in French, using either the DELF or DALF exams.